 Immigration applications and petitions can be expensive.
 If you work with an attorney, not only are there legal fees, almost all petitions and applications require a government filing fee.
 For example, for a brand new H-1B petition filed via premium processing (expedited processing), the government fees can run up to $3,550.
 For an Adjustment of Status application, the government fee is typically $1,070.

 Some attorneys bill hourly while others charge a flat fee.
 It's important to ask an attorney to break down all the legal and miscellaneous fees (such as postage and mailing fees) to see if the fees are within your budget.
+Alternatively some lawyers might even consider a payment plan to meet your needs.

 4. Prepare a few questions ahead of time